Friday After 5 returns May 21

-The 16-week season of free music will stretch along a mile of the riverfront from the RiverPark Center to the Holiday Inn from May 21 through Sept.
+The 16-week season of free music will stretch along the riverfront from the RiverPark Center to the Holiday Inn on Friday nights through Sept.
 3.

 Francine Marseille, the festival’s executive director, said, “Though it may look a little different to open safely, the festival will go on with great entertainment on all stages each week.”